yash-0300/SEED-Hackathon/README.md

 - **Synthetic Quality Check**: Users upload real and synthetic EHR datasets, and the AI statistically compares them to ensure the quality and reliability of synthetic data.

 - **Drug Discovery**: Users provide SMILES notation, and the AI generates molecular images and properties, facilitating new drug development.

+- **Diabetes Prediction System**: This Module will predict the diabetes of the patient based on the input data provided by Patient. [https://drive.google.com/drive/folders/1-j8dn2FS0LA6R5slkZS4zdPpFHobNBep?usp=sharing]

 ## Installation